 You’ve started organizing clutter and have found a bunch of things you no longer need.
 Inevitably, there will be things that are beyond their useful life.
 Don’t throw it out, recycle it!
-But now you ask yourself, “where can I recycle this?”
+But now you ask yourself, “where to recycle?”
 There are so many more things that can be recycled beyond what they take at your curb!

 As a professional organizer, the topic of recycling comes up all the time.
 My clients want to do the right thing and be responsible with their waste items so I have accumulated many recycling resources.
 Below is a “where to recycle list” for the odds and ends that are not taken at your curb each week.
 Please remember that anything that is still in working order can be useful to someone in need so donate whatever you can before recycling.
 For more on “where to donate“, see my related post.

 General Recycling Information